AbstractSDK/abstract/framework/docs/src/8_vision.md

 ## Continuous Funding

-Developers on the Abstract platform can earn ongoing revenue for their contributions by leveraging the platform's tokenomics and community-driven incentives.
-As a developer you can design and offer smart contracts on the Module Marketplace and receive a portion of Abstract tokens from each sale.
+Developers on the Abstract platform can earn ongoing revenue for their contributions by leveraging the platform's community-driven incentives.
+As a developer you can publish your smart contract modules on the marketplace and receive proceeds directly from sales to other teams via subscription or one-time fee.
 By participating in or forming Developer DAOs, developers gain access to funding for building smart contracts and dApps, sharing profits among members.
-Furthermore, they can create smart contracts based on user bounties, earning tokens for their efforts.
+Furthermore, individual developers can fulfill user-created bounties, earning real assets for their efforts.
 This collaborative environment encourages the creation of top-quality smart contracts, offering developers a continuous income stream and promoting value for all parties involved.

 ## Continuous Innovation and Collaboration